Table of Contents

 By default, all rubric items are shown to students.
 We believe this helps students learn from their mistakes and assures them that grading was fair and accurate.

 However, in some cases it may be preferable to hide all or part of the rubric from students.
 You can change this from the Assignment Settings page.
-There are three options for hiding rubric items:
+There are four options for hiding rubric items:

 - Show all rubric items